 Instead of Morning Pages October 11-12

-/I don’t know why I did this, exactly, but I had woken up as usual, grabbed my coffee, started reading blogs/newsletters on my ipad…and when I came to Anne Lamott’s newsletter in my inbox (because Anne just started a Substack newsletter and of course I subscribe), I was inspired to pull out my sketchbook and sketch out her essay in comic form.
-Here’s what happened (you can find larger images of each page below if you want to read them, but for now just a snapshot):
+I don’t know why I did this exactly, but I had woken up as usual, grabbed my coffee, started reading on my ipad…and when I came to Anne Lamott’s newsletter in my inbox (because Anne just started a Substack newsletter and of course I subscribed), I was inspired to pull out my sketchbook and sketch out her essay in comic form.
+Here’s what happened in a snapshot (larger images at bottom of post):

-It didn’t look like this at at that moment.
-I just penciled out in the most messiest way each panel —I wish I’d taken pictures at that point—and I was done for the day.
+It didn’t look like this on the first go round.
+I just quickly penciled it out in the messiest way for each panel —I wish I’d taken pictures at that point—and I was done for the day.

 Again, I really don’t know why I created this illustrated essay.
 Lamott’s writing is SO engaging and especially visual.
 I just “saw” the images in my mind in her text and I wanted to draw them out.

 And also, as a writer (and a former English teacher) I appreciate her take on writing that “shitty first draft” (her own moniker that I think she defined in Bird by Bird).
 It’s nice to be reminded that writing IS hard for everyone, especially at the beginning.
-I find myself in that lost place when I write, say, newsletter posts, all the time.
-It may or may not be why I’m not writing newsletter posts much at the moment…
+I find myself in that lost place all the time when I write.
+It may or may not be why I’m not writing newsletter posts over on Substack much at the moment…

-But that idea to make a comic about it?
+But that idea to make a comic?
 It just came to me and I went with it and I’m glad I did.
-It’s true what she says about ideas being like goldfish, and not just for writing—for any creative idea.
+It’s true what Anne says about ideas being like goldfish, and not just for writing—for any creative idea.
 Too often I let that bright goldfish just swim away and I lose it.

-This time, though, I didn’t.
-Not only did I take the idea of making a comic and make it, but I went back the next day and inked it out, and copied her essay and pasted the excerpts of her story to finish it, even if still pretty rough draft-ish (but it’s a sketchbook so that’s ok!)
+This time, though, I acted on the idea of making a comic and I made it.
+I went back the next day and inked it out, and copied her essay and pasted the excerpts of her story to finish it, even if still pretty rough draft-ish (but it’s a sketchbook so that’s ok!)

 Comics intimidate the heck out of me.
-I don’t often make them, although I have had a steady attraction to writing/drawing comics for years now.
-I have come to LOVE and appreciate comics as an art form, I follow several artists who make comics…Lynda Barry, Mike Lowery, Edith Zimmerman, for example, and occasionally I have created visual diary pages in comic form (that I have to say I like very much).
-But they REALLY intimidate me!
+I don’t often make them, although I have come to love and appreciate comics as an art form and I follow several artists who make comics…Lynda Barry, Mike Lowery, Edith Zimmerman, for example.
+Occasionally I have created visual diary pages in comic form (that I have to say I like very much).
+But still.
+Comic making REALLY intimidate me!
 I don’t have a lot of confidence in my ability to draw from imagination.

 The other thing I learned is that this feels like something I should do more of—tell stories and illustrate them in some way.
 Hmmm.